 Money books have structured information that makes it easier to learn important topics like money.
-I’m a big fan of blogs (I am a blogger), but money books (okay I'm also an author) give us deep knowledge about a subject with an easy to understand start and endpoint.
+I’m a big fan of blogs (I am a blogger), but money books (okay I’m also an author) give us deep knowledge about a subject with a flow – start and endpoint.

 The more you know the more you’ll grow.
 Reading about money will help create a solid foundation of understanding.
 If you lack knowledge, you’ll continue to experience more financial stress than you should.

 I’ve always been on the side of financial storytelling, not fact pushing.